Practical example recording advance payments: Spanish legislation

 Sage Active allows you to easily record all journal entries related to advanced payments that took place before the creation of the invoice they are related to.

-These prepayments can be recorded for collections from your customers as well as for payments owed to your suppliers.
+These advance payments can be recorded for payments from your customers as well as for payments owed to your suppliers.

-In this article you will find a practical example for recording the prepayment amount excluding tax on the prepayment ledger account.
+In this article you will find a practical example for recording the advance payment amount excluding tax on the advance payment ledger account.
 This demonstrates recording the journal entries and also registering the amounts for tax returns and open items.

-This document will show an example using a sales invoice and a related prepayment.
+This document will show an example using a sales invoice and a related advance payment.

-The example describes a customer recording a prepayment of 600€ for an invoice with a total amount of 1210€ (21% VAT).
+The example describes a customer recording an advance payment of 600€ for an invoice with a total amount of 1210€ (21% VAT).

 This happens as follows:

-• After receiving the 600€ in your bank account, you record the prepayment collection.
+• After receiving the 600€ in your bank account, you record the advance payment reception.

 • At the agreed date, you record the invoice with the total amount of 1210€.

-• After collecting the remaining amount for the invoice, you record it in your bank account.
+• After receiving the remaining amount for the invoice, you record it in your bank account.

 The journal entries for each of these steps are described below.